Table Of Contents

-By using the above techniques, you quickly fix any on-page SEO issues whilst giving your pages a boost in the SERPs.
-The best thing is, it’s completely free to do and only takes a few minute’s works to put right.
+By using the above techniques, you quickly fix any on-page SEO issues whilst boosting your pages in the SERPs.
+The best thing is it’s completely free to do and only takes a few minute’s works to put right.

 4. Link Building

-Unlike popular belief, this should be the last tactic you use to increase your store’s visibility.
-You see, without all the other things in place, it’s unlikely that your link building efforts will take hold.
+Unlike popular belief, this should be your last tactic to increase your store’s visibility.
+You see, without all the other things in place, it’s unlikely that your link-building efforts will take hold.

 There are loads of link building strategies out there you can use to grow your business.
 But today will focus on the strategies that have the best ROI:

 Yes, this is one of the most popular link-building strategies, but it works for a good reason!